 Anyway, if you’re in search of a good dolmen, you can’t do much better than the Brownshill Dolmen.
-It has never been excavated, possibly because its capstone is estimated to weigh 150 tons.
+There are approximately 190 of them in Ireland, though they can also be found in other European countries and in Asia.
+This one has never been excavated, possibly because its capstone is estimated to weigh 150 tons.
 How the people who built it roughly 5,000 years ago managed it is sadly lost in the mist of times.
 It is believed that this one is the largest in Europe.

 The current home for the tourist office in Kilkenny is an old building with an interesting history.
 It was built in 1581/2 by Sir Richard Shee, a wealthy local man.
 Depending on what source you read, he either made a profit from speculating on church property during the Reformation or he bought up a lot of it to keep it out of the hands of reformers.
 Regardless, he seems to have started to worry about burning in hell (as you do) and established this almshouse to help the poor.

 It was built to house 12 people.
 “6 honest, poor, unmarried men” and “6 widows of 50 years of age or more”.
 Each resident had their own room (which must have been tiny, judging by the size of the building) but there were some strict regulations they had to abide by.
 For starters, everyone had to attend 2 hours of prayer every day and would face instant eviction if they got drunk, indulged in hanky panky or refused to attend weekly religious services.